 It’s a painless procedure but can cause temporary side effects such as fatigue and irritation of your skin.

 Surgery may be used to remove tumors in affected organs when other methods don’t relieve symptoms.
 One example of this is surgery to relieve pressure around your spinal cord.

 The level of pain associated with advanced breast cancer varies from person to person.
-Much depends on where the cancer has spread, the size of the tumors, and your tolerance to pain.

 Your oncologist can refer you to a palliative care specialist to help manage pain and other symptoms.

 Other symptom management options may include drugs to treat: